 Understanding International Monetary Market

 International Monetary Market was established in the year 1972 by Chicago Mercantile Exchange.
-The main purpose of the establishment of IMM was to provide the customers of Chicago Mercantile Exchange, a marketplace for trading in the international futures market.
+The main purpose of the establishment of IMM was to provide the customers of the Chicago Mercantile Exchange with a marketplace for trading in the international futures market.
 The functioning of IMM started with trading in currency futures.
 Eventually, it has expanded by trading in interest rate derivatives, stock indexes, London Interbank Offer Rate (LIBOR), US Consumer Price Index (CPI), and 10-year Japanese Bonds.

 International Monetary Market is the biggest futures exchange in the USA, which is regulated by the US Commodity Futures Trading Commission.